radrow/ddtrace/EVALUATION.md

 **Note:** the command above may take about one hour to finish (tested on Fedora 42 running on 11th Gen Intel Core i7-1185G7 with **32GB of RAM**).
-For a less resource-intensive variant, run the command below instead (this one takes about 10 minutes on the same machine).
+For a less resource-intensive variant, run the command below instead (this one takes about 10 minutes on the same machine; needs 10GB of available RAM).
 Note that we used the command above to obtain our results, thus the outputs of the following command might be less similar to the figures in the paper.

 ```bash
 docker run --rm -v "$(pwd)/output:/app/output" ddmon ./bench.sh medium